POLY-PROMPT-TEAM-7/ParkerBackend/README.md

-# BackendPlaceholder API
+# ParkerBackend API

-BackendPlaceholder is a FastAPI backend that turns uploaded learning materials into a queryable knowledge graph.
+ParkerBackend is a FastAPI backend that turns uploaded learning materials into a queryable knowledge graph.
 It is built for student-facing workflows: upload course content, run AI extraction, and query relationships/subgraphs for study assistance.

 This README is intentionally API-first and hackathon-ready.